publiclab/Leaflet.DistortableImage/README.md

 // note there is an added level of precision after dragging the image for debugging purposes
 ```
-We further added a `getCorner(idx)` method used the same way as its plural counterpart but with an index passed to it.
+You can also access a single corner with the `getCorner(idx)` method, used the same way as its plural counterpart but with an index passed to it.

 ### Selected